mnahmadov/DSA-Spring22/README.md

 Link to the Merge Two Sorted Lists problem on Leetcode: https://leetcode.com/problems/merge-two-sorted-lists/

-Link to the Reverse Linked List: https://leetcode.com/problems/reverse-linked-list/
+Link to the Reverse Linked List problem on Leetcode: https://leetcode.com/problems/reverse-linked-list/

+Lecture 5.1 Binary Search Tree (Intro)

+Search in a Binary Search Tree and Range Sum of BST problems are used to explain how Binary Search Trees work.

+Link to the Search in a Binary Search Tree problem on Leetcode: https://leetcode.com/problems/search-in-a-binary-search-tree/

+Link to the Range Sum of BST problem on Leetcode: https://leetcode.com/problems/range-sum-of-bst/

-Lecture 5.1: Binary Search Tree (Traversals)
+Lecture 5.2: Binary Search Tree (Traversals)

 Binary Tree Inorder Traversal, Binary Tree Preorder Traversal and Binary Tree Postorder Traversal problems are used to explain traversal algorithms on Binary Search Trees.